 Sleazy ex-sheriff Paul Babeu?
 He's a GOP pariah after losing big time in 2016 to Democrat Tom O'Halleran in Arizona's First Congressional District, done in by an old home video — unearthed by his sister Lucy — wherein he is seen praising the abusive practices of a Massachusetts boarding school for troubled teens where he was headmaster and executive director.

-However, one local reprobate has escaped Yahweh's wrath: Former Governor Jan "Bruja" Brewer, who signed Russell Pearce's bigoted, anti-immigrant State Bill 1070 into law in 2010 in a grotesque fit of political opportunism that forever marred this state as a nativist stronghold.
+However, one local reprobate has escaped Yahweh's wrath: former Governor Jan "Bruja" Brewer, who signed Russell Pearce's bigoted, anti-immigrant State Bill 1070 into law in 2010 in a grotesque fit of political opportunism that forever branded this state as a nativist stronghold.

 This pathetic, grizzled, uneducated boob still appears on Fox News when she can.
 She scored some face time last year by endorsing Donald Trump for president.